 - Do I care how many people visit at once?
 If so, what feels comfortable?

-- How long would I like for a visitor to stay?
+- How long would I like a visitor to stay?

-- Am I okay for anyone to hold the baby?
+- Am I okay with anyone holding the baby?

 - Am I bothered if someone picks them up when sleeping?

 Once you’ve had a chance to process these questions, it can allow you to determine what matters most to you and what does not.
 For example, I was always overwhelmed by big groups of family visiting my house at once.
 This didn’t stress me out because I didn’t like them.
-It was because I would feel like I needed to host them but could not do it as well as I had in the past.
+It was because I would feel like I needed to host them, but could not do it as well as I had in the past.
 Therefore, I began to ask my family to visit in small groups of one or two when my babies were born.
 This way, my stress level wouldn’t rise because I wasn’t making them a meal.
-(Read more: How to Deal With Houseguests as a New Mom)

 You’re Not Being Rude